-Planet Fitness prides itself on a non-hostile environment, which is why the lunk alarm exists in the first place, to discourage noises and actions that can become intimidating for those who wouldn’t visit a gym otherwise.
+Planet Fitness’s goal is to create a non-hostile environment, which is why the lunk alarm exists in the first place – to discourage noises and actions that can become intimidating for those who wouldn’t visit a gym otherwise.

 Is the Judgement Free Zone perfectly judgment-free?
 Absolutely not.

-Is it maybe better than the more hardcore gyms?
+Is it maybe better than most gyms that go more hardcore?
 Well, it depends on your preferences, but there’s a reason Insider called Planet Fitness the fastest-growing gym chain in America.

 Someone has to like their vibe.

 What is PE@PF?
 PE@PF is Planet Fitness’ group class.

 I know what you’re thinking.
 You’re thinking, “Wasn’t this listed as a reason why Planet Fitness was bad?”

 Well, no. I listed not allowing your own personal fitness trainer as a reason Planet Fitness is a bad gym.
 Allowing you to, at no extra fee, join group fitness classes is pretty good and actually makes Planet Fitness worth it.